ChuckTirtasaputra/BeFeel/README.md

 Working with screens
 1. If you want to make changes, edit the files in the 'app' folder
-2. Make new screens by making new js files in the 'app' folder
+2. Make new screens by making new tsx files in the 'app' folder
-3. Go to the new screens by linking them (refer to the stuff in the files already for an example)
+3. Go to the new screens by navigating through them (dont forget to initialize the screens in the app.tsx)